 I loved the idea and figured it’d be a breeze to plan.
 Mickey and Minnie?

 I mean they are iconic figures!
 However, it was more difficult than I’d anticipated.
-First of all you rarely find anything party related with BOTH Mickey and Minnie.
+First of all you rarely find anything party related with BOTH a Mickey and Minnie Mouse theme.
+Mickey Mouse parties are everywhere, but where is his lucky lady?

 And secondly, Minnie is ALWAYS in pink.
 I’m not hating on the pink dress version of Minnie…but when I think Mickey and Minnie I think the classic characters in their matching red, black, white and yellow.
 Pink Minnie just doesn’t fit to me.